tisztamo/protosun/_posts/2015-06-21-organizing-loading-javascript.md

 JavaScript has global variables but JavaScript libraries almost always use a root object like `$`, `google` or `_`.
 They store everything inside that object to avoid polluting the global namespace, which would lead to name collisions and hard-to-debug bugs.

-The problem is that this is a workaround as JavaScript lacks namespaces and imports.
+Unfortunately, this is az imperfect workaround for the problem that JavaScript lacks namespaces and imports.
 One problem is that you always have to write out the fully qualified names, like `new google.maps.LatLng()` (instead of `new LatLng()` after importing `google.maps`).

 I do not like writing and reading long names and we aren't developing a library, so I have decided not to use namespaces in this project.